GemAyush/WFH-Automation-Assignment/README.md

 # WFH Appliance-Automation on MIS
-This is Ticker Tape website automation using Selenium.
-It uses Selenium in Java, Cucumber to create a feature file and apache.POI dependency to dump data in excel.
+This is WFH Automation on MIS Portal using Selenium.
+It uses Selenium in Java, Cucumber to create a feature file and stores data of QA Team in JSON format at end.

 # Project SetUp
 1. Clone this repository.